Backends for realtime apps

 Your code runs

-Each backend is a full, isolated Linux process, running code you provide in any language.
+Each sync server is an isolated Linux process, running code you provide in any language.

 4